mapping-commons/sssom/src/docs/tutorial.md

 `license`: An identifier for a license description.
 One of the most serious impediments to re-use on the web is the absence of clear and **standardised** licenses.
 We recommend the creative commons licenses for open data, either CC-0 (public domain, no license) or CC-BY 4.0.
 (Some people prefer CC-BY 4.0, because it ensures that attribution is taken more seriously.)
 Even when using a proprietary license, it is good to be transparent here, so that an "accidentally leaked" data file is not mistakenly assumed to be "open".

 `subject_source`: URI of source the subject.
 This is one of the most important pieces of metadata: an unambiguous reference to a source.
-It is notoriously hard to standardise source reference, and we are [currently debating](https://github.com/mapping-commons/sssom/issues/126) whether we should require URIs in the strict sense (e.g. a URL to a source, or a PURL to an ontology) or whether we can refer to a source simply by a PREFIX (as long as it can be dereferenced by bioregistry.io).
+It is notoriously hard to standardise source references ([see past debate](https://github.com/mapping-commons/sssom/issues/126)).
+We recommend to use the standard URIs used in your own domain, for example OBO (`obo:mondo`) or Wikidata (`wikidata:Q7876491`).

 `subject_source_version`: The version of the source of the subject.
 In order to interpret a mapping, it is not enough to know the source.
 Sources changes all the time, whether they are database and/or ontology: classes are obsoleted, database records are deleted.
 What counts for an exact mapping may change through the evolution of a source. _Always_ document the source version, if you can.
 This can be very difficult for database systems that do not have a real notion of versioning.